konakaji/konakaji.github.io/index.markdown

 However, given the challenge of reducing the logical error rate, the realization of deterministic algorithms, such as phase estimation and quantum simulation, remains a distant goal.

 In light of this, I am convinced that contributions from the software side remain crucial for the early realization of quantum utility.
-My current interests in this domain include (i) Building AI-aided near-term quantum algorithms, (ii) adapting long-term algorithms for more near-term use, and (iii) improving error-correcting techniques for the near term.
+My current interests in this domain include (i) AI for quantum and (ii) adapting long-term algorithms for more near-term use.

-## (i) Building AI-aided near-term algorithms
+## (i) AI for quantum
 The variational quantum algorithm (VQA), executable in near-term devices, has significantly attracted attention when proposed a decade ago, but its scalability issues, such as the barren plateau issue, hinder its practical applications.
 I strongly believe that **utilizing the power of classical machine learning is the key to circumvent this situation**.
 To show the significance of this possibility, we have recently posted the paper: [https://arxiv.org/abs/2401.09253](https://arxiv.org/abs/2401.09253).
 In the paper, we propose the Generative Quantum Eigensolver (GQE) utilizing the generative model of quantum circuits and its pre-trainable Transformer implementation (GPT-QE).
 Please check our paper for the details.

+AI can also help optimizing the physical process in quantum devices for a given quantum computation.
+I am also tackling on the projects combining physics and AI.

 ## (ii) Adapting long-term algorithms for more near-term use
 Reducing the number of gates required for long-term quantum algorithms is crucial not only for improving time complexity but also for enhancing their near-term applicability.
-In line with this, we have recently posted papers for Hamiltonian simulation [PRX Quantum 5, 020330](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.020330) and for [solving differential equations [https://arxiv.org/abs/2306.11802](https://arxiv.org/abs/2306.11802).
+In line with this, we have recently posted papers for Hamiltonian simulation [PRX Quantum 5, 020330](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.020330) and for solving differential equations [https://arxiv.org/abs/2306.11802](https://arxiv.org/abs/2306.11802).

-## (iii) Improving error-correcting techniques for the near-term
-We have entered the era of practical error correction in quantum computing.
-The recent success of cold atom quantum computers, less restricted by connectivity, underscores the need to develop new error-correcting codes beyond the surface code, along with their decoders and computational methods.
-With a focus on enhancing practicality, I am particularly interested in contributing to this field by employing AI methodologies.

 For the other activities, please see [blog](/blog/).